siglens/siglens-docs/docs/alerts.md

 3. **Managing Contact Points:**
    -  To delete a contact point, ensure it is not linked to any active alert rules.
-You can not delete contact point associated with any of the alert rules.
+You can not delete contact points associated with any of the alert rules.

       ![alert-14](../static/img/alert-14.png)